Short Synchronizing Words for Random Automata: Proof of Lemma

 \subsubsection{Proof of the remaining cases}

-\begin{lemma}[Cases (a), (b) and (d)] For random $u_1,u_2,v_1,v_2$, the probability that $\hE\cap \hE_5\cap\hE_6$ holds in any of the configurations (a),(b) or (d) is $\tO(n^{-4})$. \end{lemma} \begin{proof} As usual, we will prove the lemma under $E_{typ}$.
+\begin{lemma}[Cases (a), (b) and (d)] For random $u_1,u_2,v_1,v_2$, the probability that $\hE\cap \hE_5\cap\hE_6$ holds in any of the configurations (a),(b) or (d) is $\tO(n^{-4})$.
+In case (d), if in addition $[\thread{u_1}{0}{w_1}]$ has length $k$, the probability is $\tO(n^{-9/2})$. \end{lemma} \begin{proof} As usual, we will prove the lemma under $E_{typ}$.
 In particular, $E_{foll}$ and the fact that we will never explore more than $4$ different threads in the proof implies that there are at most $\ell:=16k^2h_{\max}(4)^2=\tO(1)$ consecutive following steps in the exploration process.
 In particular, any thread of length longer than $\ell$ cannot be determined by the previous exploration, unless it has been already explored.

 We will do the detailed proof for (a), and explain how to modify it to obtain (b) and (d).

 Fix $v_1,v_2\in [n]$ and define $Y_1$ as the set of vertices $y$ such that in $A$ the following holds: $\arrows{y}{0}{w_1}{v_1}{0}$ and $\arrows{y}{r_1}{w_3}{v_2}{s_2}$ with threads of length at most $\ell$.
 In particular, if $u_1\in Y_1$ then $\hE_5$ is satisfied with short paths (of length at most $\ell$) departing from $u_1$.